 Financial Aid Available:

-Eligible students could be able to receive financial aid in the forms of grants and loans.
-Experiential learning credits are also available.
-Contact Purdue University Global's financial aid office for more information.
+Eligible students could be able to receive financial aid in the forms of grants, loans, and scholarships.
+Contact Walden University's financial aid office for more information.

 Tuition, Financial Aid & Start Dates